-Breast cancer occurs when cells in the breast divide and grow without their normal control.
-Tumors in the breast tend to grow slowly.
-By the time a lump is large enough to feel, it may have been growing for as long as 10 years.
-(Some tumors are aggressive and grow much faster.)
+In a healthy body, natural systems control the creation, growth and death of cells.
+But when these systems malfunction, more cell growth than death can occur.
+The result is a mass of tissue we call a malignant turmor—or cancer.
+And when this process takes place in the breast, it’s breast cancer.
+Tumors in the breast tend to grow slowly; by the time a lump is large enough to feel, it may have been growing for as long as 10 years.
+Some tumors, however, are aggressive and grow much faster.

 Non-invasive breast cancer (also known as ductal carcinoma in situ or DCIS) occurs when abnormal cells grow inside the milk ducts but have not spread to nearby tissue or beyond.
 This may also be referred to as “pre-invasive breast carcinoma.”
 Although the abnormal cells have not spread to tissues outside the ducts, they can develop into invasive breast cancer.
 Learn more